Best financial auditors in Indianapolis: find options near you

 What exactly does a financial auditor do?

-What types of audits do financial auditors perform?
+What types of audits are there?

 What qualifications do financial auditors need?

-What is the audit process like?
+What is the audit report, and what does it mean?